gianfrancomauro/Deep-Learning-Project/README.md

-# Deep Learning for Single-Cell RNA-seq Analysis
+# Predicting Isoform Expression from Gene-Level Profiles using Representation Learning

 A comparison of deep learning approaches for analyzing single-cell gene expression data.